An observer's perspective of the Unruh and Hawking effects -- using coherent signals to extract information from a black hole: Motivation for an observer dependent approach

 The accelerated observer would see the frequency of the mode as $ \omega_{obs} = \omega_0 \sqrt{\frac{1-v}{1+v}}$, which is the usual relativistic red-shift formula. $v$ is the speed of the observer away from or towards the mode's propagation direction (we are working in 1-dimension here).
 In this case, since $v = \tanh(a \tau)$, we deduce that $ \omega_{obs} = \omega_0 e^{-a \tau}$.

 If the accelerated observer were to count wavefronts, i.e., the accumulated phase over some period of proper time, one already has an answer for this quantity from the inertial frame.
 In fact, this quantity should be invariant regardless of which frame it is calculated in.
 It should be, over a time interval $t_0$ to $t$, equal to $\omega_0 \times (t - t_0)$.
 This can be written in the coordinates of the accelerating observer as $\omega_0 \int_{\tau_0}^{\tau} ds \: e^{-a s}$.
-Hence, the single (positive frequency) mode would be received as

-where we need to apply a UV cut-off for how closely the accelerated observer can get to the horizon. $N_0$ is a normalization factor and is usually chosen to be $\frac{1}{\sqrt{\omega_0}}$.
+Hence, the single (positive frequency) mode would be received as $f(\omega_0)=N_0 e^{-i \omega_0 \int_{\tau_0}^{\tau} ds \: e^{-a s}}$ where we need to apply a UV cut-off for how closely the accelerated observer can get to the horizon. $N_0$ is a normalization factor and is usually chosen to be $\frac{1}{\sqrt{\omega_0}}$.

 Another way of stating the above is that the waves in the inertial frame are functions of $t \pm x$, which, when written in the accelerated observer's coordinates has the form shown.